stringparser/gulp-runtime/docs/README.md

 });
 ```

-The parameters are defined using [parth][parth].
-There you will find more information about what qualifies as parameter and what not.
+Task names are set using [parth][parth].
+If you want to know more there you will find more information about how far these can go.

 #### gulp.start